T-SURYANARAYANAN/MUID_WORKSHOP/README.md

-# WORKSHOP - Addtion of Two Numbera
+# WORKSHOP - Addtion of Two Numbers
 ## AIM :
 Android Application Getting two values and Display the result (Addition Value) in the text box using Android Studio
 ## Algorithm: